anthonytedja/speakCV/README.md

 ### Zoom Settings

-Under the Audio Section, make sure to enable mute your microphone when joining a meeting or SpeakCV. will work in the opposite way.
+Under the Audio Section, make sure to enable microphone premute when joining a meeting so SpeakCV. will toggle correctly.

 ![Mute](assets/img/mute.jpg)

-Under the Keyboard Shortcuts Section, make sure to enable the global shortcut for Mute/Unmute My Audio, and have the shortcut as Alt+A to ensure SpeakCV. will work in the background.
+Under the Keyboard Shortcuts Section, make sure to enable the global shortcut for Mute/Unmute My Audio as Alt+A to ensure SpeakCV. will work in the background.

 ![Shortcut](assets/img/shortcut.jpg)